Edictum

 edictum.policy_versionstringSHA-256 hash of the active YAML file

-edictum.evaluate -- one per audit event (pre-decision, post-execution, and per-contract observed denials).
-Contains the full governance context.
+edictum.evaluate -- one per audit event (pre-decision, post-execution, and per-rule observed blocks).
+Contains the full enforcement context.

 AttributeTypeDescription